pluralsh/documentation/pages/getting-started/first-steps/cli-quickstart.md

 brew install pluralsh/plural/plural
 ```

 If you are using a machine that is not compatible with homebrew, we recommend simply downloading a pre-built release on github and installing it onto your machines path.
-The releases can be found here: https://github.com/pluralsh/plural-cli/releases.
+The releases can be found [here](https://github.com/pluralsh/plural-cli/releases).

 ## Onboard to Plural and install the Plural Console